Rohan77899/Blogs-website/README.md

 # Blogs-website
-The idea of this project is about read the different types blogs .
+The idea of this project is about creating the frontend of a blog website where user can read different type of blogs .

+#tools used
+HTML, CSS